 What is the cause of schizophrenia?

-The exact cause is not known.
-It is thought that the balance of certain brain chemicals (neurotransmitters) is altered.
+The cause is not known for certain but there are several current ideas.
+It is thought that the balance of brain chemicals (neurotransmitters) is altered.
 Neurotransmitters are needed to pass messages between brain cells.
 An altered balance of these may cause the symptoms.
 It is not clear why changes occur in the neurotransmitters.

 Inherited (genetic) factors are thought to be important.
 For example, a close family member (child, brother, sister, parent) of someone with schizophrenia has a 1 in 10 chance of also developing the condition.
 This is 10 times the normal chance.
 A child born to a mother and father who both have schizophrenia has a higher risk of developing it but one or more factors appear to be needed to trigger the condition in people who are genetically prone to it.
 There are various theories as to what these might be.
 For example: